honerlaw/serverless-fargate-plugin/README.md

         name: string; // name of the service
         cpu: number;
         memory: number;
+        public: boolean; //Will it be facing internet?
+This affects directly what security groups will be auto created
-        port: number; // docker port (the port exposed on the docker image)
+        port: number; // docker port (the port exposed on the docker image) - if not specified random port will be used - usefull for busy private subnets
         entryPoint: string[]; // same as docker's entry point
         environment: { [key: string]: string }; // environment variables passed to docker container
         protocols: Array<{